-- c) Antennas with towers in the IN Industrial, B-3 General Business, and OP Office Park Zoning Districts if towers are less than 250 feet from residential land use or zoning. - d) Equipment enclosures in any Zoning District, except R-6B, B-3, B-3U, or IN the AG, CRE, R-1, R-2, R-3, R-4, R-5, R-6, R-7, B-1, B-2, B-4, B-4E districts which are not located on an existing structure as allowed herein and if the enclosure is less than one hundred feet (100 feet '+from residential zoning or land use.
+- 1. Uses Requiring Special Use Permit. - a) Antennas with towers on City-owned and controlled property if tower location is less than 250 feet from residential land use or zoning. - b) Antennas with towers in any Zoning District, except R-6B, B-3, B-3U, or IN. - c) Antennas with towers in the IN Industrial, B-3 General Business, and OP Office Park Zoning Districts if towers are less than 250 feet from residential land use or zoning. - d) Equipment enclosures in any Zoning District, except R-6B, B-3, B-3U, or IN, which are not located on an existing structure as allowed herein and if the enclosure is less than 100 feet from residential zoning or land use.
 Special use permits may be granted for equipment enclosures as part of a special use permit allowing a tower.